-When my friend Laura first started teaching kindergarten, she had something called a “Listening Center.”
-Each student had their own tape recorder and headphones and a selection of picture books with audiocassettes.
+When my friend Laura first started teaching kindergarten, she had something called a “Listening Center” in her classroom with tape recorders, headphones and a selection of picture books with audiocassettes.
 Seeing those recorders lined up brought me back to my childhood days and the time I spent at the Huntington Beach Public Library.
-I would lounge on a bean bag with headphones on, in the library’s “Listening Center,” while my mom browsed in Adult Fiction, two floors away.
+I would lounge on a bean bag with headphones on, in the library’s “Listening Center,” while my mom browsed the Adult Fiction, two floors away.
 Those were blissful moments for this nerdy little girl.
-When I visited Laura’s classroom, I smiled, thinking of the many happy hours her students would spend listening to Green Eggs and Ham and If You Give a Mouse a Cookie.

 Although it has been many years since my children checked out a book on tape, there is one story I remember listening to with great fondness.
 It had a bright yellow cover, with a boy being lifted into the air by a big red balloon.
 The title was simply That’s Good!
 That’s Bad! by Margaret Cuyler.
 It was the story of a little boy floating and dropping, landing and hopping, all over a jungle, filled with wild animals.
 I remember the cadence of the readers’ voices as they chanted the refrain from the book’s title.
 The children on the CD would all cheer, “Oh, that’s good,” but the adult reader would quickly correct them, “No, that’s bad.”
 On the next page, the roles were reversed and what seemed bad would, in fact, turn out to be good.
 Listening to the book was a pleasure, but the real joy came from my kids’ anticipatory giggles as they waited for the other shoe to drop, for what they thought was so clearly good, to be shown to be so obviously bad, and vice versa.